 In response to the coronavirus (COVID-19) outbreak, please read our advice and information before sending any referrals.

 How do I get an appointment?

-Your GP can refer you to our service.
+Your GP (via e-RS) or consultant can refer you to our service.
 You may also be referred by specialist doctors such as consultant neurologists, neurosurgeons and consultants in pain medicine.

-If you are a cluster headache patient in a bout, please check the referral information for the fast-track cluster headache clinic.
-You can give your GP a copy of this cluster headache letter (PDF 70Kb) to let them know about our service.
+If you are a cluster headache patient in bout, please check the referral information for the fast-track cluster headache clinic.

 Changing or cancelling your appointment

 If you need to change or cancel your appointment, please call 020 7188 8877 and choose the option for the cancellation line.

 Before your appointment

 It will be helpful if you could bring with you a list of medications you're taking and copies of any previous specialist letters and results of investigations.

 A headache diary (PDF 416KB) and some questionnaires will be posted to your home address with the appointment letter.
 Please fill in the diary and questionnaires and bring them to your appointment.